audisto/data-downloader/README.md

 ## Installation

 You may download the latest compiled executables from the [releases section](https://github.com/audisto/data-downloader/releases).
 Even beta versions are very stable - you should always download the latest version.
-Download the version for your OS (PC, Mac or Linux) and maybe rename it for example into `data-downloader`.
+Download the version for your OS (Windows, Mac OS or Linux) and maybe rename it for example into `data-downloader`.

 Hint for Macintosh Users if you can't use the executable because its a .dms: